ubuntu/archive_yaru.dart/README.md

     ```dart
     import 'package:yaru/yaru.dart';
     ```
-3. Inside your `MaterialApp` set `theme` to `yaru.lightTheme` which is the standard light theme and `darkTheme` to `yaru.darkTheme` to get the yaru dark theme.
+3. Inside your `MaterialApp` set `theme` to `yarulight` which is the standard light theme and `darkTheme` to `yaruDark` to get the yaru dark theme.
 The `darkTheme` property is used when you toggle your system theme to dark:

     ```dart
     MaterialApp(